edgedb/easy-edgedb/README.md

 This prints `{('Did Mina visit Bistritz? false', 'What about Jonathan and Romania? true')}`.

 The documentation for creating functions [is here](https://www.edgedb.com/docs/edgeql/ddl/functions#create-function).
 You can see that you can create them with SDL or DDL but there is not much difference between the two.
-In fact, they are so similar that if you want to create a function without touching the schema you can just add the word `CREATE`.
+In fact, they are so similar that the only difference is the word `CREATE` that DDL needs.
+In other words, just add `CREATE` to make a function without touching the schema.
 For example, here's a function that just says hi:

 ```
 function say_hi() -> str